cyclic-software/docs/docs/troubleshooting/main-entry-point-does-not-exist.md

 sidebar_position: 2
 ---

-# Main Entry Point Does Not Exist
+# Main entry point does not exist

 If you get an error in the deploy log that says that your `package.json` points to a file that does not exist, here is how to fix.